lparry/travel-blog/source/_posts/2014-07-29-uvita-costa-rica.markdown

 any number of sharks between 6 and 15.
 Maybe it was just the same sharks over and over, but it felt like there were at least 10 different ones down there.

-The german guy with us actually snuck up on one and touched it’s tail, and later told me how it’s possible to turn them over and rub their belly and they go into a trance like state until they get flipped over right way up again.
+The German guy with us actually snuck up on one and touched it's tail, and later told me how it's possible to turn them over and rub their belly and they go into a trance like state until they get flipped over right way up again.
 I'd love to see it some day.